-We found the valuation made by management in assessing the share-based payment expenses to be reasonable based on the evidence obtained.
-The significant inputs have been appropriately disclosed in note 37.
+We found the judgements and assumption made by management in assessing the provision for impairment of trade receivables to be reasonable based on evidence obtained.

 OTHER INFORMATION

 The Directors of the Company are responsible for the other information.
 The other information comprises the information included in the annual report, but does not include the consolidated financial statements and our auditor's report thereon.